istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/change-notes/index.md

 If there is a need to explicitly include a resource, even when it is on the ignore list, this can be done using the variable `PILOT_INCLUDE_RESOURCES`.
-This feature enables administrators to deploy Istio as a Gateway API-only controller, ignoring mesh resources, or to deploy Istio with support only for Gateway API HTTPRoutes (e.g., GAMMA support).
+This feature enables administrators to deploy Istio as a Gateway API-only controller, ignoring mesh resources, or to deploy Istio with support only for Gateway API HTTPRoute (e.g., GAMMA support).
   ([Issue #58425](https://github.com/istio/istio/issues/58425))

 - **Added** support for customize envoy file flush interval and buffer in `ProxyConfig`.